The civilising process, violence and race: Thinking with Elias no. 5

 Two farm murders

-4.10 The farm murders in South Africa which catch the attention and are assumed to be prototypical are those of white farmers attacked by workers or by marauding groups.
+4.10 The farm murders in South Africa which often catch media attention and are assumed to be prototypical are of white farmers attacked by their workers or by marauding groups.
 There are around twenty or so of these incidents a year and most involve murder or murders committed in the course of robbery.
-Less well reported are the murders of black farmworkers by white farmers, of which reports there are fewer, perhaps not necessarily because fewer such deaths occur but because they are easier to cover up under the heading of ‘disappeared’.
-In a case when I first began research in South Africa, for instance, a group of white farmers hunted for ‘fun’ and then shot a farmworker and left his body to be eaten by wild animals.
+Less well reported are the murders of black farmworkers by white farmers, of which reports there are fewer, not necessarily because fewer such deaths occur but because they are easier to cover up under the heading of ‘disappeared’.
+In a case when WWW research began in South Africa, for instance, a group of white farmers hunted for ‘fun’ and then shot a farmworker and left his body to be eaten by wild animals.

 4.11 In Parys in mid June 2016, at approximately the same time as the Tshwane murder discussed above, four local white farmers and a white police captain were arrested and bailed concerning the murder of two black farmworkers.
 They had earlier concocted the story that the farmworkers had attacked one of them.
 It seems instead that the men had called to request outstanding payment for work done by one of their sons, the farmers responded with fury perhaps fuelled by alcohol and attacked them, and attempts to cover this up were aided by the police officer.
 Demonstrations around the courthouse when the first hearing was held to charge the four farmers involved a stand-off between a group of local white farmers singing the old apartheid national anthem and waving ancient Transvaal and Free State flags, and ANC and Economic Freedom Party demonstrators, with bottles and other missiles thrown on both sides.